stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/multistep-api-test.md

 In the real world, you would probably rollback the latest deployment and update all of the application code that calls the DELETE endpoint.
 This will likely entail a discussion with your team, and some period of time during which users experience a broken discounts service.
 In the second part of this course, you'll learn how to catch regressions like this before they are even deployed to production.

+See if you can update the DELETE request of the multistep test to reflect the change to the discounts service.

-Click the **CONTINUE** button below to learn about Synthetic Browser Tests.
+When you're ready, click the **CONTINUE** button below to test Storedog's frontend functionality with a synthetic Browser Test.